 This is a valid concern.
-But the alternative is a greater surge in inequalities and tensions.
-Factors that would cost governments even more and open up countries to a huge risk of social conflict.
+But the alternative is a greater spike in inequalities and tensions.
+Factors that would cost governments even more and open countries to an enormous risk of social conflict.

 The abuse virus

-The pandemic that started in China has raged across Asia and beyond, exposing inequalities and vulnerabilities to huge sections of the population.
+The pandemic that began in China has raged across Asia and beyond, exposing the inequalities and vulnerabilities of huge sections of the population.

 The debate on universal minimum income is inevitable, indispensable

-A new social contract that can rebalance the profound inequalities prevalent between societies.
-To put it bluntly: the question no longer has to be whether resources can be found for effective social protection, but HOW they can be found.
+A new social contract that can rebalance the profound inequalities prevailing between societies.
+To put it bluntly: the question must no longer be whether resources for effective social protection can be found, but HOW they can be found.

 USA and Canada are finally studying it.
-The Canadian Prime Minister Justin Trudeau it provided 2.000 Canadian dollars per monthfor the next four months, to workers who lost income as a result of the pandemic.
-Other countries in the world are further ahead (including Italy thanks to a measure, the citizenship income, which conceptually goes in similar directions).
-Now it needs to be expanded and run in the long run.
+The Canadian Prime Minister Justin Trudeau it provided 2.000 Canadian dollars per month, for the next four months, to workers who have lost income as a result of the pandemic.
+Other countries in the world are further ahead (even Italy thanks to a measure, the citizenship income, which conceptually goes in similar directions).
+Now it needs to be expanded and made to work for the long term.

 We can do it

 In my opinion, we need to change our approach from the past.
 The universal minimum income should not be considered as a dispensation, nor as an additional solution to be added to those already in place.
 Rather, it must be a catalyst for changes in other sectors as well: the minimum universal income can and must be the factor of change that we need.

 We will need, to say, fair taxation.
 Countries will have to work together, sharing data, to prevent people and companies from evading taxes.
 We all have to pay our fair share, and less.
 We can no longer privatize profits and socialize losses.